Partial Dental Dentures for Kids

-There is also a decent amount of congenital issues that affect the number of teeth a child is likely to have.
-So there is a decent amount of issues that can cause children to be missing, or to lose their milk teeth.
+There are also several genetic issues that affect the number of teeth a child is likely to have.
+So there are many issues that can cause children to be missing, or to lose their front teeth.

-This is the default question when it comes to premature milk tooth loss and why not?
-It makes some sense to wait and forgo the expense of what will amount to be temporary tooth loss.
-It boils down to a question of risk over time.
+This is the default question when it comes to premature primary tooth loss, and why not?
+It makes sense to wait and forgo the expense of what will amount to a temporary tooth loss.
+It boils down to a question of desire and parent concern about appearances.

-If the permanent tooth is right on the cusp of coming in, then it could make sense to just wait a little longer and forgo replacing it with a partial denture.
-If, however, there is a long period of time between when we expect the permanent tooth to replace the lost milk tooth, it may be a much better idea to get a partial denture.
-Why?
-Because the milk teeth are placeholders for the permanent teeth below.
-When a milk tooth is lost the permanent below is free to shift into the gap prematurely and this can easily cause serious orthodontic and alignment issues in the future.
+If the permanent tooth is close to coming in, then it makes perfect sense to just wait a little longer and forgo replacing it with a partial denture.
+If, however, there is a long period of time before the permanent tooth grows in, it is possible to get a partial denture.

-Other reasons to consider a partial denture is to ensure your child doesn't have difficulty eating, or with self-esteem.
-Missing teeth for a prolonged period of time can make a child self-conscious and reluctant to smile.
+More commonly, missing permanent incisors are replaced if there is a long time before a child stops growing.
+Dental implants can be placed only after your child's face growth stops, about 18-20 years of age.
+If many years will pass before they stop growing, it is time to consider a tooth replacement to ensure your child doesn't have difficulty with self-esteem.
+Missing front teeth for a prolonged period of time can make a child self-conscious and reluctant to smile.